In this article

 It’s perfectly legal for traders to accept cash-in-hand payments for jobs, however you must declare them to HMRC, so that you pay the right amount of tax.

-If you’re a sole trader, any income you receive in cash, should be taxed at your personal income tax rate.
+If you’re a sole trader, any income you receive in cash should be taxed at your personal income tax rate.
 You need to add the earnings to your self-assessment so they can be factored into your tax liability calculation.

 If you have a limited company, then income received as cash, should be logged and will attract corporation tax.

-If you do not declare cash in hand payments appropriately, this could be tax evasion, which means you could go to prison or face a hefty fine.
+HMRC has several ways of checking up on you, including comparing your company accounts with others in similar sectors to spot differences.
+If you do not declare cash-in-hand payments appropriately, this could be tax evasion, which means you could go to prison or face a hefty fine.

 Any payments you receive in cash should be properly reported to HMRC.
 If it’s your personal income, it must go on your self-assessment form.
 If the business is paid in cash, you must add it to your company tax return.